meltmedia/nagios-gizmos/throttle/README.md

                             Number of emails to send before throttling, supersedes initial wait
-      -w WAIT, --wait WAIT  Number of seconds to wait between bulk messages -H HASH, --hash HASH  Hash identifier, supersedes glob -g GLOB, --glob GLOB  Glob identifier, will be hashed for use --ignore_email        Do not include the email address in the hash -m MESSAGE, --message MESSAGE
+      -w WAIT, --wait WAIT  Number of seconds to wait between bulk messages -H HASH, --hash HASH  Hash identifier, supersedes group -g GROUP, --group GROUP
+                            Group identifier, will be hashed for use --group_subject       Use the emails subject for group, supersedes group --ignore_group        Do not include the group in the hash --ignore_email        Do not include the email address in the hash -m MESSAGE, --message MESSAGE
                             Message